 In rare cases, a student may appear to meet all of the above requirements and present all required documentation, but will still be ineligible for an office to hire as a FWS and/or CE employee.
 The most common applications of this policy include:

 - Students who are hired to work in one department and seek a second, simultaneous FWS or CE position within a given academic year.
-Students may only work in one FWS or CE position at a time; the only exceptions include those employed as tutors or lab assistants due to the limited hours one works in such positions, as well as specialization required in each role.
+Students may only work in one FWS or CE position at a time.
+Exceptions are made for students employed as Tutors, Lab Assistants, or Campus Ministry Drivers as these positions offer limited hours in addition to special training.

-- To avoid a professional conflict of interest, students who are immediate relatives (including parents, parents-in-law, stepparents, grandparents, step-grandparents, spouse, children, step-children, siblings, stepsiblings, grandchildren and step-grandchildren) to an employee working within the same office or department.
+- To avoid a professional conflict of interest, students who are immediate relatives (including parents, parents-in-law, stepparents, grandparents, step-grandparents, spouse, children, step-children, siblings, stepsiblings, grandchildren and step-grandchildren) are not permitted work in the same department.

 Notice of Eligibility